gardener/gardenctl-v2/README.md

 choco install gardenlogin
 ```

-Attention brew users: Gardenctl-v2 uses the same binary name as the old Gardenctl CLI.
-If you have an existing installation you should remove it with `brew uninstall gardenctl` before attempting to install Gardenctl-v2.
+Attention `brew` users: `gardenctl-v2` uses the same binary name as the legcy `gardenctl` (`gardener/gardenctl`) CLI.
+If you have an existing installation you should remove it with `brew uninstall gardenctl` before attempting to install `gardenctl-v2`.
 Alternatively, you can choose to link the binary using a different name.
 If you try to install without removing or relinking the old installation, brew will run into an error and provide instructions how to resolve it.

 ### Install from Github Release